christianalfoni/reactx/docs/03_creating_state.md

 };
 ```

+You can still use classes, maps, sets etc., but these can be created and referenced within the function returning the reactive state.
+Your state should primarily be thought of as JSON.

 ## Disposing state

 You might initialize state that creates a side effect that needs to be disposed of when you later remove the state.